RetroDECK/ES-DE/INSTALL-DEV.md

 **DebugSkipMissingThemeFiles**

-Enabling this will skip all debug messages about missing files when loading a theme set.
+Enabling this will skip all debug messages about missing files when loading a theme.
 Default value is false.

 **DebugSkipMissingThemeFilesCustomCollections**

-Enabling this will skip all debug messages about missing files specifically for custom collections when loading a theme set.
+Enabling this will skip all debug messages about missing files specifically for custom collections when loading a theme.
 Note that DebugSkipMissingThemeFiles takes precedence, so if that setting is set to true then the DebugSkipMissingThemeFilesCustomCollections setting will be ignored.
 Default value is true.

 **LegacyGamelistFileLocation**